lilyxgates/instagram_scraper/README.md

 **Written by Lily Gates**

 ## Description
-This Python project uses the **Instagram Basic Display API** to download  your personal Instagram posts (images, videos, and carousels) and save metadata in a CSV file.
+This Python project uses the **Instagram Graph API** to download your personal Business or Creator Instagram posts (images, videos, and carousels) and save metadata in a CSV file.
 Each media file is saved with a timestamped filename, and carousel posts are enumerated for easy reference.

 ## Organization of Github
 ```